scalar-labs/scalardl/docs/backup-restore.md

 ### JDBC

-You can restore the backup with your favorite way for JDBC databases. you can use `mysql` command in MySQL and `psql` command in PostgreSQL to achieve that.
+You can restore the backup with your favorite way for JDBC databases.
+You can use `mysql` command in MySQL and `psql` command in PostgreSQL to achieve that.
 Or when you use Amazon RDS (Relational Database Service) or Azure Database for MySQL/PostgreSQL, you can restore to any point within the backup retention period with the automated backup feature.

 ### Cosmos DB